-- Learn how to find credit card information: know when a limit is reached, track business expenses in real time, know how much credit is available, etc.
+- How to find all the credit card information: know when a limit has been reached, track business expenses in real time, find out how much credit is available, etc.

-- Present the authorized uses of the card: proper expenses, limits, accepted suppliers, etc. For example, staff members may only be allowed to use their card for business travel.
+- Authorized uses of the card: proper expenses, limits, accepted suppliers, etc. For example, staff members may only be allowed to use their card for business travel.

-- Inform about the rates and possible commissions related to the use of the card (without forgetting the case of cash withdrawals).
+- The rates and possible commissions related to the use of the card (without forgetting the case of cash withdrawals).

-- Inform about time limits for debits, especially if the user's personal account is linked to the corporate card.
+- Time limits for debits, especially if the user's personal account is linked to the corporate card.

-- Know how to request or edit expense reports from expense statements
+- How to request or edit expense reports from expense statements.

-- Provide security advice as well as a support number in case of loss, theft, declined transaction, etc.
+- Security advice as well as a support number in case of loss, theft, declined transaction, etc.

 On the management side:

-- Learn how to set up corporate cards: definition of travel expense limits and transaction rules in line with your travel policy (geographical areas, limits and types of authorized merchants, authorized or unauthorized cash withdrawals, etc.).
+- How to set up corporate cards: definition of travel expense limits and transaction rules in line with your travel policy (geographical areas, limits and types of authorized merchants, authorized or unauthorized cash withdrawals, etc.).

-- Know how to manage the risk of fraud.
+- How to manage the risk of fraud.

-- Train on changes in expense management procedures: review the management of expense reports after automatic integration of corporate card data, possibly reviewing reporting procedures, etc.
+- Training on changes in expense management procedures: review the management of expense reports after automatic integration of corporate card data, possibly reviewing reporting procedures, etc.